 A few days before each academic term begins, UoPeople opens a late registration period.
 Students should be aware that a limited number of courses are offered during late registration; therefore, students are discouraged from relying on the late registration period to register for courses.

-Late Course Registration dates are listed on the University of the People Academic Calendar; registration takes place in the Student Portal with the same guidelines and procedures as during the regular registration period.
+Late Course Registration dates are listed on the Academic Calendar published above; registration takes place in the Student Portal with the same guidelines and procedures as during the regular registration period.

 Course Drops and Withdrawals